daleroberts/itermplot/README.md

 This is backend is very alpha, so if you have a problem please raise an Issue on GitHub and I will try to fix it.
 Thanks.

 I also accept (and appreciate!) patches / pull request.

+## Other cool things

+I encourage you to check-out some of my [other little projects](https://github.com/daleroberts).
+Lots more coming as I slowly release them...